emweb/wt/examples/wtwithqt/lib/README.txt

 between multiple Wt sessions).
 You need to do this yourself, and a convenient location could be within your main() function.

-You will want to add -DWT_NO_SLOT_MACROS, which disables the definition of SLOT by Wt (this macro definition does not really add any value to Wt, but was intended to make Qt users of Wt feel easier at home?).

 2) Conversion between QString and WString

 The same file (WQApplication) provides toWString() and toQString()